Autism Awareness Course

 Ways of coping with this can include the following:

-- Understand that processing speech may undergo certain delays and putting this into account when talking to an autistic child
+- Understand that processing speech may undergo certain delays and putting this into account when talking to a child with autism

 - Restricting movements, noise and removing any objects that are nearby to help your child concentrate when delivering information to them